-The different lines of business shown in the tables, and the factors which influence their underwriting performance, are explained as follows:
+The different lines of business shown in the tables are explained as follows:

-- Health insurance: This line of business includes group and individual income protection business and group stand-alone serious illness business.
-The underwriting performance is influenced by:

-- > changes in our morbidity experience

-- > new business being written in the period.

-- 2. Insurance with profit participation: This line of business includes products that offer policyholders bonuses which reflect the fund's experience on investment returns, mortality rates and expenses.
-The underwriting performance is influenced by:

-- > changes in investment markets

-- > mortality rates

-- > lapse experience

-- > payouts to policyholders.

-Almost all the profits (where applicable) for this line of business are paid out to policyholders, so the profits are offset by an increase in the value of the non-controlling interest in the financial statements.
+- Health insurance: This line of business includes group and individual income protection business and group standalone serious illness business. - 2.
+Insurance with profit participation: This line of business includes products that offer policyholders bonuses which reflect the fund's experience on investment returns, mortality rates and expenses. - Almost all the profits (where applicable) for this line of business are paid out to policyholders, so the profits are offset by an increase in the value of the non-controlling interest in the financial statements. - 3.
+Index-linked and unit-linked insurance: This line of business includes unit-linked products, where the unit-linked policyholders bear all the financial risks associated with the related assets.
+Examples of these products are defined contribution pensions and savings and investment

-- 3. Index-linked and unit-linked insurance: This line of business includes unit-linked products, where the unit-linked policyholders bear all the financial risks associated with the related assets.
-Examples of these products are defined contribution pensions and savings and investment plans.
-For a small proportion of these unit-linked products, we offer guarantees that protect policyholders from market falls in the underlying investments.
-The underwriting performance is mainly influenced by: - > management charges - > other fee income from the unit-linked business - > mortality, morbidity and lapse experience for unit-linked protection contracts.

-- 4. Other life insurance: This line of business includes our life assurance products such as term assurance products and annuities.
-The underwriting performance is influenced by: - > changes in mortality, morbidity and lapse experience - > new business being written in the period.
+- plans.
+For a small proportion of these unit-linked products, we offer guarantees that protect policyholders from market falls in the underlying investments. - 4.
+Other life insurance: This line of business includes our life assurance products such as term assurance products and annuities.

-The material year-on-year variances in the underwriting result by product line are:

-- > Index linked and unit-linked Insurance: Increase in 2021 largely driven by strong equity market performance during 2021. - Health insurance: Increase in 2021 is driven by better experience in 2021 relative to 2020 and the re-assessment of a reserve held in aggregate in 2020 which did not re-occur in 2021.
-This reserve adjustment - in the approach adopted - is notionally fully allocated to the other life insurance line of business. - Other life insurance: Decrease in 2021 is due to the re-assessment of the same reserve held in aggregate in 2020 and better experience for this line of business in 2020 relative to 2021.

-Reconciliation to IFRS profits

-The table below shows the reconciliation between the underwriting result and IFRS profits.

-€m 2021 2020

-Underwriting result 185 69

-Other income 13 26

-Tax (25) (14)

-Profit as per IFRS financial statements 172 81

-Attributable to the non-controlling interest 5 (16)

-Attributable to the Shareholder 167 97

-We made a profit of $\in$ 172m after tax for the financial year (2020: $\in$ 81m).
-This excludes profits of $\in$ 5m (2020: losses - $\in$ 16m), which is attributed to the participating funds.
-The profit for the current financial year is driven by favourable morbidity and mortality experience, investment experience and basis changes related to insurance contract liabilities .
+Total premiums increased by €1,896m in the year to €8,604m, principally driven by higher value premiums and sales in 2023 compared to 2022 within the index linked and unitlinked insurance line of business.
+This was partially offset by a reduction in the other life line of business premiums due to a large tranche of reinsurance.

+Total claims increased by €1,496m in the year to €6,669m, principally driven by higher value claims and scheme losses in 2023 compared to 2022 within the index lined and unit-linked insurance line of business.